The Importance of a User-Friendly Website

 Dwell Time

-Dwell time is the time a user spends on your page before returning to the SERP.
+This is probably one of the most important metrics that most people don’t measure.
+Dwell time is when a user spends on your page before returning to the SERP.
 So the longer the dwell time, the better.

 SIDENOTE.
 Don’t confuse dwell time with time spent on page.
 While the dwell time measures the time that a person spends on your page before going back to the SERP, the time spent on page measures the time a person spends on your page before leaving that specific page.
 This could mean going back to the SERP, to another page on your website, or to another website altogether.